nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 *   Allows the user to organise work from different projects and companies into workspaces.
 *   Allows the user to write and refer to notes on different anime series while translating.
 *   Find relevant information regarding an anime series quickly.
-*   Organize anime into different watchlists for different genres.
+*   Organize anime into different watchlist for different genres.
 *   Portable and works offline.

 <br/>